-PS 506 Methods and Approaches to Political Science.
+PS 506 Methods and Approaches to Political

+Science.
 (3 Hours) A review of traditional, behavioral and post behavioral approaches to political science, methods of research and explanation.
 A required course.

-- PS 507 Political Inquiry and Research.
+PS 507 Political Inquiry and Research.
 (3 Hours) An inquiry into concepts and methods of social science in general and of political science in particular; the philosophy of science; presuppositions, aims and history of procedures and methods, research techniques, sources, bibliography and the presentation and publication of investigative results.
-A required course. - PS 508 Politics of African Independence Movements.
-(3 Hours) Examination of the motivations, methods, philosophies and politics of the African independence movements including the influences of Pan-Africanism, the role of political parties, the challenges of nation-building, and the impact of external actors (i.e. colonial powers, United Nations, Organization of African Union, US and USSR). - PS 509 African Political Systems.
-(3 Hours) This course includes traditional African political systems and their developments; the impact of colonialism on the systems, African nationalism, and the politics of independent Africa. - PS 512 Black Political Theory.
-(3 Hours) A study of Black political theory that has developed since the end of the civil rights period with an evaluation of new concepts in Black political theory and the links between these concepts and the historical problems considered in Afro-American political theory. - PS 513 History of Political Philosophy.
-(3 Hours) An Examination of the foundation of political philosophy with emphasis on the ancient philosophers through the Middle Ages, such as given in the works of Plato, Aristotle, Polybius, Cicero, Epictetus, Marsillio of Padua and Machiavelli. - PS 514 History of Political Philosophy (3 Hours) An examination of the foundations of western political philosophy through the dawning of the European Enlightenment.
-Focus will be given on such topics as the purpose of the state, concepts of justice, and social contract theory.
-Attention will be given to Plato, Aristotle, Augustine, Martin Luther, Hobbes, Locke, and Rousseau. - PS 515 Modern Political Philosophy (3 Hours) A history of political philosophy in which attention is given to the dilemma of democracy with emphasis on liberty and equality, liberalism, Marxism, colonialism, feminism, nationalism, and post-modernism.
+A required course.

+PS 508 Politics of African Independence

+Movements.
+(3 Hours) Examination of the motivations, methods, philosophies and politics of the African independence movements including the influences of Pan-Africanism, the role of political parties, the challenges of nation-building, and the impact of external actors (i.e. colonial powers, United Nations, Organization of African Union, US.

+PS 509 African Political Systems.
+(3 Hours) This course includes traditional African political systems and their developments; the impact of colonialism on the systems, African nationalism, and the politics of independent Africa.

+PS 512 Black Political Thought.
+(3 Hours) A study of Black political theory that has developed since the end of the civil rights period with an evaluation of new concepts in Black political theory and the links between these concepts and the historical problems considered in Afro-American political theory.

+PS 515 Modern Political Philosophy (3 Hours) A history of political philosophy in which attention is given to the dilemma of democracy with emphasis on liberty and equality, liberalism, Marxism, colonialism, feminism, nationalism, and post-modernism.
 The impact historical events will be explored.
-Attention will be given to the works of Tocqueville, Wollstonecraft, Mill, Hegel, Marx, Nietzsche, Fanon, Martin Luther King, and Rawls. - PS 517 Seminar in State Politics.
-(3 Hours) Investigation of organization, function, political dynamics and policy outputs of state governmental systems focusing on the specific features of Mississippi governmental structure and political institutions. - PS 520 Civil Rights Laws and Affirmative Action.
-(3 Hours) An extensive study of the Civil Rights Law of 1964 (as amended), the Voting Rights of 1965 (as amended), the Civil Rights Act of 1969 (as amended) as well as affirmative action procedures designed to bring about equal opportunity. - PS 531 The Judicial Process and Policy Making.
-(3 Hours) Basic concepts of jurisprudence, study of the
+Attention will be given to the works of Tocqueville, Wollstonecraft, Mill, Hegel, Marx, Nietzsche, Fanon, Martin Luther King, and Rawls.

-- American legal system, an analysis of federal, state and local judicial processes and decision-making, actors, and their roles in the judicial process with materials and research in public law. - PS 532 Blacks and the American Political System.
+PS 532 Blacks and the American Political System.
 (3 Hours) An assessment of the position of Blacks in the political system of the United States, both historical and contemporary, with special attention to alternative political strategies for the present political epoch.
 Special emphasis will be placed on urban political systems.
-A required course. - PS 533 Constitutional Law and Politics.
-(3 Hours) The role of courts in American society with respect to such questions as legitimacy, conflict resolution, and representation, also a study of courts as political institutions, as reflected in revolution of doctrine with respect to federalism, powers and limitations on government, and advancement of individual and group interests and rights. - PS 535 Constitutional Law and Separation of Powers.
-(3 Hours) An analysis of leading Supreme Court decisions dealing with the use of and curbs upon federal powers to enact economic and social legislation with special attention to urban issues.
-Resolution of conflicts engendered by the federal system and separation of powers also will be studied. - PS 536 Gender, Law and Politics (3 Hours) This course will examine the historical common roots of gender's legal treatment in the United States and explore the impact of coverture and the Fourteenth Amendment on the evolution of women's rights.
-Theories such as intersectionality and the social construction of gender, as well as contemporary topics will be examined. - PS 537 Urbanization, Social Change and Political Power.
-(3 Hours) This course will explicitly examine the political effect of urbanization and its attendant social changes as reflected in the political culture of different parts of the United States and the world. - PS 539 Urban Political Structures.
-(3 Hours) This course examines the rise of Black politics in urban areas, relations between whites and Blacks in the urban city, as well as the concept of community, and particularly, the changing political process. - PS 542 Politics of the Developing States.
-(3 Hours) An examination of the political processes in the developing countries and a study of the general problems arising in the transition from traditional societies to modern industrial states in an effort to describe the typical patterns of political change. - PS 546 Comparative Political Movements.
-(3 Hours) An analysis of political forces, successful or not, that have sought to gain control over the established order, with special attention to political movements in the Third World and to those of Black people in the United States. - PS 548 Women in the American Political System (3 Hours) The impact of women as candidates, voters, politicians, lobbyists, and bureaucrats has been significant.
-This course will examine theories and research behind the headlines, considering the progress

-(or lack of) women have made culturally, socially, and politically.

-PS 550 Seminar In Southern Politics.
-(3 Hours) Southern politics in both state and nation, and in the international arena, a systematic and comprehensive approach with focus on African Americans in the region.

-PS 564 State and Local Politics.
-(3 Hours) A comparative appraisal of state and local politics, organization and processes including problems of intergovernmental relations.
+A required course.

+PS 539 Urban Political Structures.
+(3 Hours) This course examines the rise of Black politics in urban areas, relations between whites and Blacks in the urban city, as well as the concept of community, and particularly, the changing political process.

+PS 542 Politics of the Developing States.
+(3 Hours) An examination of the political processes in the developing countries and a study of the general problems arising in the transition from traditional societies to modern industrial states in an effort to describe the typical patterns of political change.